 You see circumstances in this business where the system is truly unfair to some great businesses who are very serious and good with safety management.
 I reviewed a mod for a client that watched their mod go over a 1.00 due to two motor vehicle accidents where their drivers were rear ended at stop lights.
 Both drivers filed work comp claims and the insurance carrier anticipated 100% subrogation on both, but the claims had to remain on the mod until the subrogation process was complete and the money recovered.
 Of course that can take a long time, and who knows how much harm was done in the meantime.

-I'll have more to say about mods, how they work, and things to consider if you are either a business that must submit mods or a business who reviews mods before subcontracting work.
-But, if your mod is approaching a danger zone or entered into one, don't take it lying down.
+If you are a business that must submit its experience modification rate for new business and your experience modification rate is approaching a danger zone, don't take it lying down.
 Keep in mind that experience rating errors DO happen and they can be costly.
 A mod is only as good as the data submitted to NCCI, and insurance companies do make mistakes that inflate mods and premiums.
 Feel free to call or email if you have questions or would like a consultation.